blahosyl/operator-game/README.md

 This game lets users guess the correct operators in an equation with randomly generated integers, and see if their guess is correct.
 There are no limits on the number of guesses or the length of game play.

-Furthermore, since a new, random equation is generated each time, the game can be played a large number of times without the puzzles repeating (unlike a fixed-question trivia game where the users are more likely to memorise all questions).
+Furthermore, since a new, random equation is generated each time, the game can be played a large number of times without the puzzles repeating (unlike a fixed-question trivia game where the users are more likely to memorize all questions).

 #### User stories for all users